Flood Planning For Businesses

 Develop a list of important contacts

-Collecting all of the critical contacts in one document is integral to the flooding plan.
-It’s essential as if you incur a flood, you’ll have the key contacts readily available.
+Collecting all critical contacts in one document is integral to the flooding plan.
+It’s essential that if you incur a flood, you’ll have the vital contacts readily available.

 The details to include are: